eszw10/library-project/README.md

 # library-project
-Library project using javascript to apply my understanding of array  object
+Library project using javascript to apply my understanding of array and object